Technical Evaluation

 | Explainability of AI decisions | Reasoning traces export showing tool calls, data sources, confidence scores, and the decision path for each output |

-| Governance and oversight | OPA and Cedar policy-as-code with version control.
+| Governance and oversight | Workgroup-based access control with audit logging.
 Configurable human-in-the-loop approval gates |

 SRA Standards and Regulations